 4. Organic Everyday Spending, such as Groceries, Dining, and Gas

-With this straightforward approach, you can essentially extinguish a portion of your required spending requirement by putting your routine daily organic purchases on your new credit card.
+With this straightforward approach, you can extinguish some of your required spending requirement by putting your routine daily organic purchases on your new credit card.

-If for some reason you find yourself needing to make additional spending, I recommend buying merchant gift cards from the physical or online merchants you frequently visit.
+If you need to spend more, I recommend buying merchant gift cards from the physical or online merchants you frequently visit.

 5. Gift Cards